Vardkin/Porto/README.md

 Models are responsible for how the data should be handled.
 They make sure that data arrives properly into the backend store (e.g. Database).

 #### Principles:
-- A Model SHOULD NOT hold business logic, it can only hold the code and data that represents itself. *(it's relationships with other models, hidden fields, table name, fillable attributes,...)*
+- A Model SHOULD NOT hold business logic, it can only hold the code and data that represents itself. *(it's relationships with other models, hidden fields, table name, fillable attributes...)*
 - A single Container MAY contain multiple Models.
 - A Model MAY define the Relations between itself and any other Models (in case a relation exist).